iQuickDev/UltimateInstagramFollower/README.md

 And you're done, let the browser do the rest.

 Option 2:<br>
-Credentials and values from file
+Credentials and values from file<br>
 Steps:
 1. Open the file `preferences.txt` with any text editor and edit the values to your liking
 ```